.

 For early arrivals, private airport-hotel transfer service available at extra cost.

-Transfer to hotel for check-in
+[Transfer] Transfer to Golden Tulip and check-in

 0800 Buffet breakfast at hotel

-1700 Transfer back to hotel
+1615 Head back to hotel

 1930 Dinner at hotel

-Oct 31 Mon—FERRY TO POZZALLO, SICILY—SYRACUSE
+Oct 31 Mon—MALTA (continued)—FERRY TO POZZALLO, SICILY—SYRACUSE

 0730 Breakfast and check-out